University of Nevada, Reno Mathewson-IGT Knowledge Center

 Tina Nappe is a member of and has served on the boards of several local conservation organizations, as well as representing the State Board of Wildlife Commissioners as the conservationist from 1979-1994.
+Here she helps us find a valuable use for all those documents cluttering our shelves.

 Stop!
 Before you answer Marie Kondo’s question. ”Does that photograph, letter, article, publication still give you joy?”
 Ask yourself.
 “Was I not part of a campaign to improve the lives of wildlife, pets, a place…Did this document, now cluttering my shelf, contribute to that campaign?”
 If it did, perhaps you want that paper and your organization’s documentation to become part of Nevada’s historical collection.
 If so, there are places where you can contribute those valuable records to be preserved and made available to the public.